TAC (building automation): 1925–1995

-Over the following years, Tour & Andersson extend its product range to include an integrated access control system and hotel management and signal system in 1980 and 1981 respectively.
-In 1987 it released Micro 7, an IBM PC-based control system with an easier user interface than previously available and operated with a mouse in a similar fashion to modern day computers.
+Over the following years, Tour & Andersson extended its product range to include an integrated access control system and hotel management & signal system in 1980 and 1981 respectively.

+In 1987 it released Micro 7, an IBM PC-based control system with an easier user interface than previously available.
+It was operated with a mouse in a similar fashion to modern-day computers.